 GRE scores are valid for up to five years.

 Students are able to apply for accommodations for the following accessibility features:

 - Screen magnification

 What are GRE Subject Tests?

 The GRE Subject Tests are optional tests that some prospective graduate school applicants take.
 These are paper-delivered tests, administered three times per year: September, October, and April.
 Click here for more information about the GRE Subject Tests.

-At-home administrations are available around the clock every Friday, Saturday, Sunday, and Monday through June 30, 2020.
+At-home administrations are available around the clock, seven days a week, with appointments available as early as 24 hours after you register.
 Students are allowed to use an erasable whiteboard as a form of scratch paper during the exam.
 Click here for more information about the at-home GRE.

 Please visit our blog post to learn more about how this year’s exam has changed given the pandemic.